-It wasn’t, and that was a critical error.
+It wasn't, and that was the critical error.

 The truth?
 I slaughtered a valuable cash cow business for a few pounds of hamburger when I should have savored the sweet milk it produced for decades into the future.
 This mistake cost me millions of dollars – literally.

-I was blindsided to alternative ways of viewing the situation by my narrow focus on my dream.
+I was blindsided to alternative ways of viewing the situation by the narrow focus that my dream caused.
 My reasoning became one dimensional.
 My analysis was polar: the classic prescription for a bad decision.

 Somehow, I got it in my head that if I wanted to travel the world, I couldn’t do it while working in the business.
 Therefore, I had to sell it.
 Wrong.

 There were many possibilities, I just couldn’t see them.
 I was blind.
 That is how bad financial mistakes are made – blindness.